TanyeeZhang/louvijan/README.md

 ## louvijan
 **louvijan** is a tool to control the script pipeline (not limited to Python scripts), which means that scripts can be executed in a specified order.
 In addition, it is recommended because it is lightweight, fast and easy to use.

+Why does it have this strange name?
+Because it is similar to the pronunciation "liúshuǐxiàn" of pipeline in Chinese.

 ## Installation
 You can install `louvijan` with `pip`: